buildingsmart-community/ifcJSON/Documentation/README.md

 ~~~

 ## 3. ifcJSON Schema
-Like the XSD schema specification and OWL ontology for IFC, also the IFC.JSON schema can be automatically converted from the EXPRESS (ISO 10303 part 1) representation of the IFC schema.
+Like the XSD schema specification and OWL ontology for IFC, also the ifcJSON schema can be automatically converted from the EXPRESS (ISO 10303 part 1) representation of the IFC schema.
 Roundtripping conversion from IFC-SPF files to JSON is also possible.
 Both schema and data conversion are not (yet) available.
-Yet, an ifcJSON schema is available in this repository and allows to validate which IFC.JSON is valid.
+Yet, an ifcJSON schema is available in this repository and allows to validate which ifcJSON is valid.

 ifcJSON schema defines a structure for what ifcJSON data is required and therefore its schema defines the validation and interaction control of ifcJSON data.